Mokshit06/premix/docs/Readme.md

 ## Routing

 In Premix, a page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
-Each page is associated with a route based on its path in `app/routes.ts`;
+Each page is associated with a route based on its name in `pages` directory.

 **Example**: If you create `pages/about.js` that exports a React component like below, it will be accessible at `/about`.